codefyphp/docs/docs/index.md

 [scheduling](digging-deeper/scheduler.md), [logging](getting-started/basics/logging.md), [security](getting-started/security/index.md),
 [database migrations](database/migrations.md), and more.

-Whether you’re experimenting with a small prototype or architecting enterprise-grade software, CodefyPHP comes with you the tools, structure, and freedom to bring your projects to life.
+Whether you’re experimenting with a small prototype or architecting enterprise-grade applications, CodefyPHP includes the tools, structure, and freedom to bring your projects to life.